-Adult gaming centres (AGCs) were introduced by the act.
-Persons operating an AGC must hold a gaming machines general operating licence from the commission and must seek a premises licence from the licensing authority.
+Adult gaming centres were introduced by the Gambling Act 2005.
+Persons operating an Adult Gaming Centre must hold a gaming machines general operating licence from the commission and must seek a premises licence from the licensing authority.
 They are permitted to make available for use on the premises a number of Category B gaming machines not exceeding 20 per cent of the total number of gaming machines, which are available for use upon the premises.
 No person under the age of 18 is permitted upon such premises, nor is the sale or consumption of alcohol.